Non-faithful representations of surface groups into SL(2,C) which kill no simple closed curve: Appendix: Algebraic geometry in

 \section{Appendix: Algebraic geometry in $\bc^n$}

 General references for this section are chapter 1 of \cite{mumford} and chapter 2 of \cite{Shafarevich1}.
 A nonempty subset $V=V(S)\subset\bc^n$ is an \emph{(affine) algebraic set} if it is the set of common zeroes of a collection $S\subset{\mathbb C}[{\mathbb C}^n]$ of polynomial functions on $\bc^n$.
 This set is \emph{reducible} if $V=A\cup B$ with $A$ and $B$ nonempty algebraic sets and $A\ne V\ne B$.
 Otherwise $V$ is \emph{irreducible} and called an \emph{(affine algebraic) variety}.
-A {\em regular map} between algebraic sets is the restriction of a polynomial map.
+A {\em regular map} between algebraic sets is the restriction of a rational map defined on a subset of affine space that contains the domain.
+A {\em regular isomorphism} is bijective regular map.

 In this appendix we state two results we need which relate the smooth topology and the algebraic properties of algebraic sets.
 Although these follow easily from well-known results, we have not been able to locate these exact statements in the literature.
+In what follows we use the classical (Euclidean) topology.